-Be it back pain, headaches, joint pain, or fibromyalgia, chronic pain persists and persists, with no end in sight.
-Some 30 million Americans suffer from some form of chronic pain, which is influenced by many factors, including one's emotions and memory.
+Be it back pain, headaches, joint problems, or full-blown fibromyalgia, chronic pain can persist.
+For many people, there is no end in sight and the pain may even derail employment and relationships, setting one back for years.
+Some 30 million Americans suffer from some form of chronic condition, which is influenced by many factors, including emotions and memory.

 When an injury is suffered, pain sensors light up, sending messages via electrical signal to the brain.
 Normal pain, as in a headache, can be relieved by a few aspirin.
 But chronic pain is something different; the brain continues to receive pain signals long after it is initiated.

 Pain from a chronic condition can range from a dull ache to throbbing agony.
 For those who are lucky, it will end within months, but for others, chronic pain can go on indefinitely.
 Other symptoms may include exhaustion, poor sleep, mood swings, or having no energy whatsoever.